nix-community/nixd/docs/dev.md

 Our git history is semi-linear.
 That is, firstly we rebase a branch on the top of the mainline, then merge it with `--no-ff`.

+Our continuous integration systems will enable several **sanitizer** options to detect data race and undefined behavior in our codebase.

+Please add or modify tests for your changed files (with all branches coveraged) and ensure that all tests can pass with sanitizers enabled.

 #### Commit message

 Commit messages are formatted with: